abcordova/OsmiumMine.Core/README.md

 The core component of AlphaOsmium Database, OsmiumMine is a Redis/SSDB powered schemaless data store.
 The provider allows for multiple "domains," each of which is its own independent data context.

+`OsmiumMine.Core` is a portable set of projects that compose AlphaOsmium Database.
+However, this project has been specially separated to allow running the core server, `AlphaOsmium.Core.Server` as a standalone application without AlphaOsmium.

 ### Planned Features